Creative 40 Acres

 All forms of artistic expression, from visual to performing, provide a context for exchange across cultures.
 Recognizing the role that higher education institutions have in supporting cultural conservation, fostering intercultural dialogue, and promoting innovative artistic expression, The University of Texas System institutions strive to enrich their communities through the sponsorship of various arts and art education programs.
 The arts enrich the experience of students through curricular and co-curricular activities.
 Campus involvement in the arts also impacts the economic development of surrounding communities by helping to develop aspirations for higher learning and providing venues for artistic presentations.

 To recognize student achievement in the arts and humanities, The University of Texas System Board of Regents has developed awards for outstanding students and student groups that excel in four areas: the musical arts, the visual arts, poetry writing and short essays.
 The specific Area for recognition will vary each year.
-For 2014, the UT System Board of Regents will recognize creative writing.
-There will be awards made in two categories: Poetry Writing and Short Fiction.
+For 2015-2016, the UT System Board of Regents will recognize visual arts.
+There will be awards made in two categories: two dimensional and three dimensional artwork.
 One winner will be named in each category.
 A $1,500 monetary award will be made in the winners’ names to the department of their choice.
 The award will be split with the student and the awarded department.
+Additionally the top 3 students in each category that will advance to the Regents' competition will receive a monetary award from the Creative 40 Acres.

 The awards are open to full-time undergraduate students studying at a UT institution.